LLNL/merlin/docs/source/faq.rst

 Can I run different steps from my workflow on different machines?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes.
 Under the ``merlin`` block you can specify which machines your workers are allowed on.
-In order for this to work, you must then use ``merlin run-workers`` seperately on each of
+In order for this to work, you must then use ``merlin run-workers`` separately on each of
 the specified machines.

 .. code:: yaml